-Cyclotrons are the most widespread type of accelerator, today, used by thousands, with the production of isotopes as the dominant application.
-This chapter is devoted to the first cyclic accelerator: the early 1930s classical cyclotron which its concept limited to low energy, a few 10s of MeV/nucleon.
-This limitation overcome a decade later by the azimuthally varying field (AVF) technique, this is the subject of the next chapter.
+943 Cyclotrons are the most widespread type of accelerator, today, used by hundreds, 944 with dominant application the production of isotopes.
+This chapter is devoted to the 945 first cyclic accelerator: the 1930s "classical" cyclotron which its concept limited to 946 low energy, a few 10s of MeV/nucleon, a limitation overcome a decade later by the 947 azimuthally varying field (AVF) technique - subject of the next chapter.